KevlamC/revamped-ticketing-system/README.md

  Ali Hassanein

-The Final code is in the FinalBranch.
+The Final code is in the Final branch.
 Index.html is the main runnable file.

 Project Name: Theatrum Ticketing System Redesign Submission: Design Portfolio 2 – High-Fidelity Frontend Implementation